Tavist-D Side Effects

 Generic Name: clemastine / phenylpropanolamine

-Note: This document contains side effect information about clemastine / phenylpropanolamine.
-Some of the dosage forms listed on this page may not apply to the brand name Tavist-D.
+Note: This page contains side effects data for the generic drug clemastine / phenylpropanolamine.
+It is possible that some of the dosage forms included below may not apply to the brand name Tavist-D.

 For the Consumer